 |---|---|---|

-| Mini Soup | ¥380 | |
+| Mini Soup | Daily soup, small portion | ¥380 |

-| Pickled Vegetables | Housemade | ¥500 |
+| Pickled Vegetables | House-made | ¥500 |

 | Carrot Salad | ¥500 | |

-| Snack Platter | Carrot salad + daily selection | ¥1,250 |
+| Snack Platter | Carrot salad with a daily selection of small bites | ¥1,250 |

 | Item | Description | Price |